insin/nwb/docs/Configuration.md

 Plugins for other style pipelines are configured using their prefix as a property name: `vendor` for anything imported out of `node_modules/`, `sass` if you're using the `nwb-sass` preprocessor plugin, etc.

 Your app is responsible for managing its own PostCSS plugin dependencies - between the size of the PostCSS ecosystem and the number of different configuration options `postcss-loader` supports, PostCSS could do with its own equivalent of nwb to manage dependencies and configuration!

+It's recommended to create instances of PostCSS plugins in your config, as opposed to passing a module, in case you ever need to make use of debug output (enabled by setting a `DEBUG` environment variable to `nwb`) to examine generated config.

 ##### `compat`: `Object`